null-p01ntr/SpotiMini-Player/README.md

   * Control playback (play, pause next previous etc.)
 * You can [remove](#remove-permissions) them if you change mind.
 * Your account is now connected to the account
-  * !!make sure there is a file named ```.cache``` created in the main folder after you logged in!! -> for file locations see [Troubleshooting](#troubleshooting) section
+  * !!make sure there is a file named ```.cache``` created after you logged in!! -> for file locations see [Troubleshooting](#troubleshooting) section

-* You can create a shortcut of SpotiMini and drag it to your desktop or any desired location
+* You can create a shortcut of SpotiMini and drag it to your desktop or any desired location.

 **Enjoy**